-HIP PROBLEMS - About hip problems and what I can do to help
+HIP PROBLEMS - About hip problems and what we can do to help

-What kind of hip problems problems can I treat? by Damian Moore M.Ost
+What kind of hip problems problems can we treat? by Damian Moore M.Ost

 Muscle strains and tendinitis, including snapping hip

 There are a number of muscles acting over or around the hip and thigh which can become strained or can be prone to inflammation of the tendon, both of which can cause pain.
 My role is to identify the problem, find out why the particular muscles are being overworked and becoming strained.
 Often this is because a joint or muscle elsewhere isn't doing its job properly, or there is a postural problem and this muscle is having to work harder.
 Osteopathy can be very effective in treating these imbalances and we will also be able to help you to adjust your activities in the short term to promote healing.
 Snapping hip occurs when tendons are inflamed and flick over bony prominences, this can be over the bony bit on the side of the thigh or can be more towards the groin, where there are other, deeper, bony prominences.
 It can be quite disconcerting and can often be effectively treated using the same process as other muscular imbalances.

 Where tendons pass over bones, there is often a fat pad or fluid filled sac, designed to reduce friction and provide protection.
 If they are irritated too much they can become inflamed and painful.
 The heat and redness can be very obvious, but not always.
 The osteopathic approach here is to reduce that inflammation by understanding, and resolving where possible, the excess forces impacting on the structure, often these are exactly the same forces causing tendinitis or muscle strains and often patients have elements of more than one of these conditions at the same time.